About Ageing Wisely Online

 Citation

-Johnco, C., Wuthrich, V.M., Meuldijk, D., Rapee, R.M. & Chen, J. (2020).
+Johnco, C., Rapee, R.M., Chen, J. T-H., Meuldijk, D., & Wuthrich, V.M.
+(2020).
 Ageing Wisely online: an online cognitive behavioural therapy program for managing low mood and worry in older adults.
 The Lifespan Health and Wellbeing Research Centre (previously known as the Centre for Emotional Health), Department of Psychology, Macquarie University, Sydney, Australia.

 About the Team